 I was really happy with how this all came together.
 It was SO MUCH easier than I thought it would be and I’m very grateful for people who share their talents.
 Thanks to other people sharing I was able to make my son’s birthday cake wishes come true!

 I really really love how this cake turned out.
-It’s so fun and looks like a real dragon (even if he looks more friendly than scary).
+It’s so fun and looks like a real dragon (even if he looks more friendly than like a realistic dragon).
+It was the perfect cake for Morgan’s birthday party.
+After serving your homemade cake make sure and fully cover the remaining cake air tight to keep it fresh.

 Here’s a throwback to another of his birthday cakes.
 His dinosaur cake is another favorite!

-I hope you enjoyed this tutorial and we would love to see your cake if you make one!
+I hope you enjoyed this dragon cake tutorial and we would love to see your cake if you make one!